-The 1998 report of the International Intellectual Property Alliance confirms the importance of copyright-based industries to our American economy and our economic future.
-The report demonstrates, for the seventh straight year, that the U.S. copyright industries continue to be one of the largest and fastest growing segments of the U.S. economy.
+The 1998 report of the International Intellectual Property Alliance confirms the importance of copyrightbased industries to our American economy and our economic future.
+The report demonstrates, for the seventh industries continue to be one of the largest and fastest growing segments of the U.S. economy.
 These industries are leading this country into the digital age and the 21st century.
-Thanks goodness cooler heads finally prevailed and Congress was allowed to complete work on the Digital Millennium Copyright Act.
+Thanks goodness cooler heads finally prevailed and Congress was allowed to complete work on the Digital Millennium Copyright Act.•